- SUSTAINABLE INFRASTRUCTURE

 GIZ local staff

-The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH has been cooperating with Nicaragua since the 1980s.
+The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH does not implement any projects in Nicaragua.

 Nicaragua is one of the poorest countries in Latin America.
 Some 43 per cent of the population live in poverty, mostly in rural areas and on a daily income of less than US$ 1.
 Poverty predominantly impacts the indigenous population, women and young people.